Bio & Incident Details

 The suspect was arrested several days later and charged with the murder of a United States Park Ranger.
 In 2006 the suspect was found not guilty be reason of insanity and committed to a federal mental institution.

-Ranger Makuakane-Jarrell had served with the agency for 15 years.
+Ranger Makuakane-Jarrell had served with the National Park Service for 15 years.
 He is survived by his wife and three children.